FrancescoVit/ARIADNE/README.md

 # ARIADNE
-Private repository to have the ARIADNE code for developing, and to (privately) host csv data file for shiny app publishing using for example shyniapp.io
+Repository hosting the code of ARIADNE shiny app.